-So a little about my grandmother.
+So, a little about my grandmother.
 In short, she is very toxic.
 Old, of course, and sick.
 And I was her caregiver.
-There are six of us, including her, living in our home: my mom, dad, and two sisters.
+There are six of us, including her, living in our home – my mom, dad, and two sisters.
 I’m the middle child.

 My grandmother is always trying to start drama with the rest of the family.
-A few months ago she accused me of stealing $5 from her.
+A few months ago, she accused me of stealing $5 from her.
 Before that, she had made my younger sister’s friends miserable.
 My younger sister wanted to play with a friend – who was black – so in response to this, my grandmother went into her car and followed my younger sister around the neighborhood telling her to go home and not play with black people.

 My grandmother has also bothered our neighbors about things, got into an argument with my neighbor’s mother, and if she doesn’t get what she wants, she will lay on the couch near the front door and scream.

 She screams that she is dying!
-And does this on and on for at least two hours straight.
+And she does this on and on for at least two hours straight.
 One incident happened roughly two weeks ago when my older sister refused to buy her chicken.
-Consequently, my mother actually took my grandmother to the hospital where she was checked out for 60 minutes and given some prescription medicine.

 A young child is born.
 Nature has seen fit to equip this child with an incredibly adaptive & effective system for recalling every experience they have ever had, summarizing all of this information, and delivering it to their consciousness in microseconds: this system is called emotion.
 However, like every system in the human body, it is prone to dysfunction & failure when subjected to more negative input than it can withstand.